Maren Ade: Career

 In 2001, Ade co-founded the film production company Komplizen Film together with Janine Jackowski, a fellow graduate from HFF.
 It was with Komplizen Film that she produced her final student film The Forest for the Trees at HFF in 2003.
 Among other honors, the film received the Special Jury Award at the Sundance Film Festival in 2005.
 The Forest for the Trees was screened at a large number of international festivals.

 In 2009, her second film Everyone Else celebrated its world premiere in the Official Competition section of the Berlin International Film Festival, where it received the Silver Bear for Best Film (Jury Grand Prix) and the Best Actress Silver Bear for Birgit Minichmayr.
 Everyone Else was released in theatres in over 18 countries.

 In 2012, Ade announced she would be writing and directing a film called Toni Erdmann about a man who begins to play pranks on his adult daughter after he finds she has become too serious.
 The film debuted In Competition at the 2016 Cannes Film Festival, the first German film to debut there in 10 years.
 The film won the top prize at the European Film Awards (Best European Film), thus making Ade the first woman to direct a movie that won the top prize at those awards.

 Personal life

 Ade lives with director Ulrich Köhler and their two children in Berlin.

+In December 2023, alongside 50 other filmmakers, Ade signed an open letter published in Libération demanding a ceasefire and an end to the killing of civilians amid the 2023 Israeli invasion of the Gaza Strip, and for a humanitarian corridor into Gaza to be established for humanitarian aid, and the release of hostages.